alexgo-io/alexlab-doc/product-features/self-service-listing.md

 👉 **Token Deployment.** Ensure your token is deployed on the Stacks blockchain, as you will need to provide the token contract.

-👉 **Select an Anchor Token.** Choose an anchor token from the available options: Stacks native token _STX_, _ALEX_ token, or _aBTC_ token.
-Ensure you have at least 1,800 _STX_ or an equivalent value in _ALEX_ or _aBTC_ token to create the pool—this is the minimum anchor token liquidity.
+👉 **Select an Anchor Token.** Choose an anchor token from the available options: Stacks native token STX, ALEX token, or aBTC token.
+Ensure you have at least 1,800 STX or an equivalent value in ALEX or aBTC token to create the pool—this is the minimum anchor token liquidity.

 👉 **Determine Initial Price.** Decide the initial price for your listing token in terms of anchor token units.
 This should answer the question: how many anchor tokens do users need to buy one listed token?